Bring a large pot (10+ liters volume) half-filled with water to a boil

 Remove the stem (the green part) from all fresh San Marzano tomatoes

-Score each San Marzano tomato at the bottom (opposite the stem) with a sharp, serrated knife in a cross shape
+Score each San Marzano tomato at the bottom (opposite the stem) with a sharp, serrated knife in a cross pattern

-Once the water in the large pot is boiling, cook the scored tomatoes for 2 minutes so that the skin begins to peel away from the flesh
+Once the water in the large pot boils, cook the scored tomatoes for 2 minutes so that the skin begins to peel away from the fruit

 Transfer the blanched tomatoes from the pot to the bowl with cold water using a slotted spoon.